bmo-node/bmo/docs/packages/httpServer/README.md

 #### swagger

-This module creates routes for you app to have open api documentation.
+This module creates routes for your app to have open api documentation.
 This is all based off of the schemas that you pass to your route handlers.

 Path parameters will be calculated from the path field in your route object.